 Of course, their most outstanding feature is their large, triangular, serrated teeth in their upper jaw and narrow spear-like teeth serrated only near the end in their lower jaw.
-They measure to about 2.6 meters in length.
+They measure about 2.6 meters in length.

-Their population has drastically declined due to pollution from mining operations, commercial fishing and recreational fishing in its brackish coastal habitats.
+Their population has drastically declined due to pollution from mining operations, commercial fishing, and recreational fishing in its brackish coastal habitats.
 Only 250-2,500 of them remain today.